darcyj/cardpricer/README.md

 ## Installation instructions (linux, and maybe mac?)

-1. make sure you have a `conda` installed. you could skip this step and just install all the requirements using `pip`, but that would be messy.
+1. make sure you have `conda` installed. skip this if you already have conda. you could also skip this step and just install all the requirements using `pip`, but that would be messy.
 I prefer miniconda. https://docs.conda.io/projects/conda/en/latest/user-guide/install/.
 I'm not 100% sure about this but I think you need to add channels `defaults` and `conda-forge`.
 Do that with `conda config --add channels defaults conda-forge`.

 2. use conda to make an environment for scrython, which is a python library that allows us to use scryfall.com's api.
 ```